MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/opt-in-places-preview.md

 description: "Provide admins with the information for how to join the Microsoft Places Public Preview Program."
 ---

-# Opt-in to the Microsoft Places Public Preview Program
+# Opt in to the Microsoft Places Public Preview Program

-## Microsoft Places is a new connected workplace app that reimagines flexible work
+### Microsoft Places is a new connected workplace app that reimagines flexible work

 Places brings new life to flexible work by successfully unlocking closer connections between teams and colleagues, elevating an improved workplace experience, and driving confident decision-making related to space optimization.